 As a Precinct Committee Person (PCP), you fulfill one of the most important roles of the Democratic Party.
 Thank you for volunteering in this role and being at the front lines of the Blue Wave!

 Elections are won and lost at the precinct level.
 Informing your precinct about candidates and gathering neighbors for fellowship is at the heart of who we are as Democrats.
-In this role, you are at the frontlines of the Democrat Party.

 Your Precincts & HD 41 Precinct Map